What does the treatment involve?

 After the operation, the eye is usually inflamed and red for a few days.
-Anti-inflammatory and antibiotic treatment is prescribed to avoid infection and counteract inflamation, which should be taken for a few weeks after the procedure.
+Anti-inflammatory and antibiotic treatment is prescribed to avoid infection and counteract inflamation.
+It should be taken for a few weeks after the procedure.

-It's common that vision is blurry for the first few days or weeks after the operation.
+It is common that vision is blurred for the first few days or weeks after the operation.